joacir/make-pdf/README.md

 * *date* - A date value format to print dates.
 (Example: 2018-05-01 defined with "date = d/m/Y" results in "01/05/2018"

+* *autoPageBreak* - Set the bottom margin limit to page break automaticaly.

 ### Example of a complete template contained sessions, nodes and attributes:

 ```